Sign up to our Newsletter

 Arts and Humanities

-Arts and Humanities majors cover a wide range of subjects, from languages and literature to music, philosophy, and social sciences.
+Arts and Humanities majors cover many subjects, from languages and literature to music, philosophy, and social sciences.
 While not directly focused on law, these programs provide a broad knowledge base useful in various legal practices.

 Studying Arts and Humanities also hones communication, collaboration, and critical thinking skills—essential for success in law.
 Students learn to communicate effectively and think critically about legal issues by analyzing texts, engaging in discussions, and crafting arguments.